awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 The `Builder.build()` and `Builder.withKeysForEncryption()` methods used in the previous example are deprecated in version 1\.7\.*x* and are removed from version 2\.0\.*x*\.

 To update to a strict mode master key provider, this code replaces calls to deprecated methods with a call to the new `Builder.buildStrict()` method\.
-This example specifies one customer master key \(CMK\) as the wrapping key, but the `Builder.buildStrict()` method can take a list of multiple CMKs\.
+This example specifies one AWS KMS key as the wrapping key, but the `Builder.buildStrict()` method can take a list of multiple AWS KMS keys\.

 ```
 // Create a master key provider in strict mode
 // Replace the example key ARN with a valid one from your AWS account.
-String awsKmsCmk = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";
+String awsKmsKey = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";

 KmsMasterKeyProvider masterKeyProvider = KmsMasterKeyProvider.builder()
-    .buildStrict(awsKmsCmk);
+    .buildStrict(awsKmsKey);
 ```

 ------
 #### [ Python ]

 This example represents code in an application that uses version 1\.4\.1 of the AWS Encryption SDK for Python\.
 This code uses `KMSMasterKeyProvider`, which is deprecated in version 1\.7\.*x* and removed from version 2\.0\.*x*\.
-When decrypting, it uses any CMK that encrypted a data key without regard to the CMKs you specify\.
+When decrypting, it uses any AWS KMS key that encrypted a data key without regard to the AWS KMS keys you specify\.

 Note that `KMSMasterKey` is not deprecated or removed\.
-When encrypting and decrypting, it uses only the CMK you specify\.
+When encrypting and decrypting, it uses only the AWS KMS key you specify\.

 ```
 # Create a master key provider
 # Replace the example key ARN with a valid one
-cmk_1 = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab"
+key_1 = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab"
-cmk_2 = "arn:aws:kms:us-west-2:111122223333:key/0987dcba-09fe-87dc-65ba-ab0987654321"
+key_2 = "arn:aws:kms:us-west-2:111122223333:key/0987dcba-09fe-87dc-65ba-ab0987654321"

 aws_kms_master_key_provider = KMSMasterKeyProvider(
-   key_ids=[cmk_1, cmk_2]
+   key_ids=[key_1, key_2]
 )
 ```